thomashassan35/initiation-graphe-thingin/README.md

 TP 2 : NOSQL requests, multi-model database, semantic queries

-In the previous exercice, we injected soem data in the thingin platform and briefly used its query langage to observe our data
+In the previous exercice, we injected some data in the thingin platform and briefly used its query langage to observe our data
-In this exercice, we will use the multi-model database arangodb (which is th backend of thingin), and introduce its query langage (AQL)
+In this exercice, we will use the multi-model database arangodb (which is the backend of thingin), and introduce its query langage (AQL)

 Part 1 : multi-model database, smart city use case